 The Megaphone's take:

 On Tuesday evening, the city of Chicago released grisly footage of the shooting of 17-year-old Laquan McDonald on Oct.
 24, 2014.
 Last week, a Cook County judge ordered the footage be made public and Chicago Mayor Rahm Emanuel held a press conference appealing for calm ahead of the release of the dashcam footage that shows white Chicago Police Officer Jason Van Dyke shooting McDonald, who is black, 16 times on the street.
-(You can read more about the case from Slate’s Leon Neyfakh here.)Laquan McDonald's family opposed the video’s release and also appealed for calm in a statement.
-“No one understands the anger more than us, but if you choose to speak out, we urge you to be peaceful,” the family said.
-“Don’t resort to violence in Laquan’s name.
-Let his legacy be better than that"?
+(You can read more about the case from Slate’s Leon Neyfakh here.)But why should McDonald's legacy be "better than that"?
 He was an armed maniac on PCP!

 Here's more from lawyer and author of The Law Of Self Defense, Andrew Branca: